VijayRod/demo/container-storage/logs/k8s-csi-azurefile.md

 done
 # cat /tmp/pods.yaml

 # When deploying 10 pods each with 10 azurefile-csi PVCs: Most pods are up and running in about 20 seconds.
 However, it consistently takes over 3 minutes for the last few pods to reach a Running state.
 During this delay, 'kubectl get events' shows ExternalProvisioning events indicating "Waiting for a volume to be created either by the external provisioner 'file.csi.azure.com'".
-The storage account activity log has TooManyRequests errors for "Put File Share" operations, specifically mentioning a Write_ObservationWindow_00:00:01.
+The storage account activity log has TooManyRequests errors for "Put File Share" operations, specifically mentioning a Write_ObservationWindow_00:00:01
+e.g.
+    "operationName": {
+        "value": "Microsoft.Storage/storageAccounts/fileServices/shares/write",
+        "localizedValue": "Put File Share"
+    },
+        "statusCode": "429",
+        "serviceRequestId": null,
+        "statusMessage": "{\"error\":{\"code\":\"TooManyRequests\",\"message\":\"The request is being throttled as the limit has been reached for operation type - Write_ObservationWindow_00:00:01.
+For more information, see - https://aka.ms/srpthrottlinglimits\"}}",
+## https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling#storage-throttling: The limits apply per region of the resource in the request.
 # When deploying 10 pods each with 10 azurefile-csi-premium PVCs: Pods already running within a minute.
 # When deploying 10 pods each with 200 azurefile-csi-premium PVCs: This significantly increases creation time of all pods to over 35 minutes, accompanied by ExternalProvisioning and TooManyRequests errors for "Put File Share", also with a Write_ObservationWindow_00:00:01.
 tbd CSI driver creating multiple storage accounts